Westpac: Manipulation of benchmark interest rates

 In April 2016 the Australian Securities and Investments Commission began legal proceedings against Westpac for manipulation of Australian benchmark interest rates, alleging that it had traded in a manner intended to create an artificial price for bank bills.
-It further alleged that Westpac was seeking to maximize profit or minimize its losses to the detriment of those holding opposite positions to Westpac.
+It further alleged that Westpac was seeking to maximise profit or minimise its losses to the detriment of those holding opposite positions to Westpac.
 In November 2018, Westpac was fined the maximum penalty of $3.3m and ordered to pay legal costs.

 Money laundering and child exploitation scandal

 In November 2019 Westpac was alleged to have violated anti-money laundering, child exploitation and counter-terror finance laws.
 Westpac's CEO, Brian Hartzer, resigned in the wake of the scandal.
 According to Australian regulators, Westpac had 23 million anti-money laundering law violations, which is Australia's biggest ever anti-money laundering scandal to date.

 On 24 September 2020 Westpac and AUSTRAC agreed to a $1.3 billion penalty over Westpac's breaches of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.
-This is the largest fine ever issued in Australian corporate history.
+This was the largest fine ever issued in Australian corporate history.